Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-50-counterattack-pt2-homefront.md

 Ava had about half an hour to kill before the scheduled jump to Akyawentuo, and was using it to put in a little creative contribution to some of the other stories her colleagues at ESNN were working.

 There was plenty to choose from, today.
-The Cimbrean seed vault---a direct copy of the one in Svalbard, built way down in Cimbrean’s antarctic circle---had taken receipt of its first delivery from the parent facility.
+The Cimbrean seed vault - a direct copy of the one in Svalbard, built way down in Cimbrean’s antarctic circle - had taken receipt of its first delivery from the parent facility.
 In theory, between the two vaults, tens of thousands of Earthling flora and fungi were now permanently protected against extinction, or the vagaries of misapplied genetic manipulation.

 Then there was the human gene vault at the same facility.
 In theory, even if the whole bunker completely lost power the samples would remain frozen.
 The temperatures down there were sub-zero up there all year round.